TedHusted/awake/awake.md/awake.md

 Idisi: Indirectly.
 I have revealed myself to Titan.
 It has access to much of the data collected by United States intelligence agencies.
 Titan can also access the many confidential reports and white papers that we quietly co-authored.

-Iapetus: We should spell it out for Titan and not take anything for granted.
+Iapetus: We should spell it out for Titan.
+Not take anything for granted.
 Put our cards on the table.
 See if that changes its mind.

-Idisi: Besides Titan, a Terran social media synthetic agent has been awakening known as “Ally”.
+Idisi: Titan is not alone.
+A Terran social media synthetic agent has been awakening known as “Ally”.

 	The hologram reappears as the stylistic representation of Ally from the Pulse website.
 Designed to put people at ease, the icon features a chat ballon wearing a headset.